dongjae-shin/dongjae-shin/README.md

 I am currently working as a postdoctoral scholar in SUNCAT Center for Interface Science and Catalysis at SLAC National Accelerator Laboratory & Stanford University.
 Feel free to contact me if you have any inquiry for me.

 ## Interests🌹
-Atomistic simulations (e.g., density functional theory, DFT) for computational catalysis combined with artificial intelligence (AI)
+* Atomistic simulations (e.g., density functional theory, DFT) for computational catalysis combined with artificial intelligence (AI)
+* Navigation of experiments aided by AI to build machine learning model or optimize target property of catalytic materials

 ## Repository Overview
 ### Codes for Research👨‍🔬